 They wear these primarily to protect against bacteria and allergies but apparently, they also think it’s “cool”.
 We mostly noticed it the first time we were in the area around Tokyo.
-You will see mouth masks in all kinds and colors but nevertheless wearing mouth masks is apparently trendy most are just plain white.
+You will see mouth masks in all shapes and colors, but despite the fact that wearing mouth masks is apparently trendy, most are still just plain white.

 We thought it looked strange, but for them it’s normal.

 If you are looking for the best area to stay in Tokyo, take a look here.

 Often you don’t even know what you are ordering.
 Japanese are very helpful but waiters usually spoke limited English.
 Not quite enough to explain the options on the menu.